 Phage therapy and phage biology

-I am presently working as a Senior Lecturer in NUCSER, have 6 years of teaching experience.
+I am presently working as Assistant Professor in NUCSER, and have 8 years of teaching experience.
 As a researcher, I have been working in environmental toxicology- related areas for the past 15years.
 During my PhD 2015-2022, I have worked extensively on the identification of Legionella pneumophila, a pathogen of respiratory pneumonia.
-In addition, my expertise is in analysis of water quality parameters, microbiological techniques (soil and water), molecular techniques and toxicological studies (acute and chronic toxicity tests).
+In addition, my expertise is in analysis of water quality parameters, microbiological techniques (soil and water), molecular techniques.
 I have been guiding the PG students as a guide and a Co-guide.
-I am also involved in analyzing external samples of food and water, and also involved in providing training to the personnel form different parts of the country.
-I have few GenBank submission in my name.
+I am also involved in analyzing external samples of food and water, and providing training to personnel from different parts of the country.
+I have a few GenBank submissions in my name.
 At present, my focus is on understanding the effects of several environmental toxicants including microplastics using the zebrafish model system.
 I intend to find out the changes in environmental parameters and phenotypic changes of living organisms in the polluted area.

 Secured Ph.D. in Biotechnology from CUSAT, and worked as Research Associate at IIT, New Delhi, Delhi University, Centre for Cellular & Molecular Biology, Hyderabad, and College of Fisheries, Mangalore.
 Received an International Fellowship for Short-term Postdoctoral work at Research Institutes for Fisheries & Aquaculture, Hungary.
 After, worked as Research Associate at Central Institute of Fisheries Education, Mumbai and NUCSER.
 Joined as Scientist (G-I) in 2019 at NUCSER.